emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Nonce

 > The Nonce field is 32 octets.
 It contains a 256-bit nonce that is
-> temporally unique, used for Compound MAC key derivation at each
+> temporally unique, used for Compound-MAC key derivation at each
 > end.
 The nonce in a request MUST have its least significant bit
 > set to zero (0), and the nonce in a response MUST have the same
 > value as the request nonce except the least significant bit MUST
 > be set to one (1).

-EMSK Compound MAC
+EMSK Compound-MAC

-> The EMSK Compound MAC field is 20 octets.
+> The EMSK Compound-MAC field is 20 octets.
 This can be the Server
 > MAC (B1_MAC) or the Client MAC (B2_MAC).
 The computation of the
 > MAC is described in [](#computing-compound-mac).
 >